April 9th, 2025

 The cost of solar panels varies based on various factors, such as:

 Generally, you should expect to pay at least £5,000 for an installation.
 After this, it can take anywhere between 6 and 12 years to break even.
+However, this timeframe changes depending on your solar generation, usage and the final cost of the system and electricity at the time of installation.

 How much will my solar installation cost?Solar panels are designed to last decades, with most manufacturers offering warranties ranging from 20 to 25 years.
 This means you could be signing up for a lifetime of savings.